vindar/tgx/docs/intro_api_2D.md

 - \ref tgx::Image::fillRectHGradient "fillRectHGradient()" : draw a filled rectangle with a horizontal gradient between two colors.
 - \ref tgx::Image::fillRectVGradient "fillRectVGradient()" : draw a filled rectangle with a vertical gradient between two colors.

-See also \ref tgx::Image::drawThickRectAA "drawThickRectAA()", \ref tgx::Image::fillRectAA "drawThickRectAA()", \ref tgx::Image::fillThickRectAA "drawThickRectAA()".
-These methods may be useful for smooth animations but usually not for static display (as rectangles edges are parallel to pixel boundaries hence do not usually require anti-aliasing).
+See also \ref tgx::Image::drawThickRectAA "drawThickRectAA()", \ref tgx::Image::fillRectAA "fillRectAA()", \ref tgx::Image::fillThickRectAA "fillThickRectAA()".
+These methods may be useful for smooth animations but usually not for static display (as rectangle edges are parallel to pixel boundaries and therefore do not usually require anti-aliasing).

 ---

-@subsection subsec_roundrect drawing rounded rectangles
+@subsection subsec_roundrect Drawing rounded rectangles

 ![test_rounded_rectangles](../test_rounded_rectangles.png)